-Lincolnshire County Council (LCC) is known as the "Controller" of the personal data you provide to us.
+Lincolnshire County Council is a public authority and is known as the "Controller" of the personal data you provide to us.
+You can view the registration on the Information Commissioner’s Office website

 Lincolnshire Music Service and Lincolnshire Music Education Hub provide music opportunities for children and young people throughout Lincolnshire, including instrumental and singing tuition, Music Centres, County Music Groups, workshops and performance opportunities.